christoofar/safexz/DEVLOG.md

 ## Apr 21 2024

+Remind me to tell you how much I really dislike the `ByteReader`/`ByteWriter` pattern, [as manifested](https://gist.github.com/christoofar/29e8a7edda716642c11934dfba170c3c) in `io.Reader`/`io.Writer` in Go.
+It's nasty.
+No, not the Go implementation of the pattern.
+It's the pattern itself.
+I hate it.
+For fun you can read my screaming in `writer.go`

 `liblzma` will scream if you send a max memory recommendation that is too small.
 So, I had to rework the decompression sizes to this:
 ```go
 	if m.Sys < 512*1024*1024 {